- Developers

 With aesthetic appeal being such a significant part of UI design and, by extension, software application architecture, there are a series of ‘best practices’ that UI designers and software architects usually follow to ensure that their designs are up-to-par.
 These include:

-• Emphasizing clarity in design: One of the worst red flags that must be avoided in mobile application interface development is the use of layouts and functionalities which confuse a user.
+- Emphasizing clarity in design: One of the worst red flags that must be avoided in mobile application interface development is the use of layouts and functionalities which confuse a user.
 Features that generate ambiguity ought to be eliminated at all costs as they may have a negative impact on the type of experience that users have when navigating your mobile application.
 To be more concrete, careful attention must be paid to the types of icons, navigational options, widgets, images, and text used to minimize any chance that a user misinterprets their meaning.

-• Practical architecture: In software architecture, the sky (or in this case, technology) is the limit.
+- Practical architecture: In software architecture, the sky (or in this case, technology) is the limit.
 However, that does not necessarily imply that you ought to stretch the very borders of technology to design an application.
 Complexity in web architecture does not necessarily make it better.
 One of the fundamentals in UI design is to produce an interface that is functional and easy to use.
 While you may be tempted to develop highly elaborate interfaces, experience has shown that simpler designs tend to outperform complex ones simply because users don’t have to work as hard to navigate them.

-• Give users the tools needed to control their own navigational experience: Solid UI designs are ones that prioritize building a user experience that instills a sense of control within a user when navigating an application.
+- Give users the tools needed to control their own navigational experience: Solid UI designs are ones that prioritize building a user experience that instills a sense of control within a user when navigating an application.
 To be exact, this consists of providing the user with the tools and functionalities needed to easily navigate a platform and obtain pieces of information as quickly as possible.
-When a user feels like they are in control of their experience with a mobile app, it creates this sense of comfort within themselves that automatically impacts positively on usability.
+When a user feels like they are in control of their experience with a mobile app, it creates this sense of comfort within themselves that automatically positively impacts usability.

 UI Design Tendencies